Creating a Microsoft Teams Manifest

 Output: {"status" : "success", "manifest" : {……}}

-The manifest zip file contains the manifest.json file, as well as some configuration options such as color and outline logos.
+The manifest zip file contains the manifest.json file, as well as some configuration options such as SailPoint branding colors and outline logos.
+This can be customized by the users as necessary.

-Once the manifest is generated, it doesn't need to be generated again unless there are changes to the bot configuration in the .env file – for example, due to Azure portal changes.
+Once the manifest zip file is generated, it doesn't need to be generated again unless there are changes to the bot configuration in the .env file; for example, due to Azure portal changes.

-If there is trouble generating a manifest, verify the tenant_id and app_id are correct.
+If you face any challenge while generating a manifest zip file, verify the tenant_id and app_id provided are correct.

 For more information on the service code, see Installing and Configuring the IdentityIQ Service Code.